cloudify-cosmo/docs.getcloudify.org/content/manager/high-availability-clusters.md

 {{% gsNote title="Note" %}}
 `--cluster-host-ip` must be an IP that is visible by other Managers in the cluster.
 {{% /gsNote %}}

+## Upgrading Clusters

+Cloudify Manager snapshots do not include clusters.
+If you restore the snapshot of a Cloudify Manager that was the active Manager in a cluster to a new version, you must [join]({{< relref "cli/clusters.md" >}}) the other Cloudify Managers to recreate the cluster.
+Managers in a cluster must all be the same Cloudify version.

+### Upgrade Cluster Process

+1. Create a snapshot of the active Cloudify Manager.
+2. Boostrap three Cloudify Managers with the upgraded version.
+3. Restore the snapshot to one of the Cloudify Manager instances.
+4. Run `cluster start` on the Manager with the restored snapshot, to designate this Cloudify Manager instance as the active Manager.
+35. Run `cluster join` on the two other bootstrapped Cloudify Manager instances.

 ## Additional Information